 How to get started: TaskRabbit is a great way to find landscaping clients.

-This site has all kinds of opportunities, including moving, putting together furniture, hanging artwork, and dozens more.
+Quick summary: TaskRabbit is a gig economy app that has all kinds of opportunities, including moving, assembling furniture, hanging artwork and dozens more.
 There’s someone out there who will pay you for almost any skill.

 Education requirements: There is no educational requirement to become a Tasker.

-Average median salary: It’s difficult to nail down a median income for Taskers because the tasks vary so widely, but some are estimated to make as much as $2,000 a week!
+Average median salary: It’s difficult to nail down a median income for a worker on TaskRabbit because the tasks vary so widely, but some are estimated to make as much as $2,000 a week!

 How to get started: It’s easy to sign up to become a Tasker, and you can start getting gigs within a few days.